-Their origin is not completely known, but their impact as a group has been considerable.
+Their origin is not completely known, but their impact has been considerable.
 Billions of people have died in the grip of a viral infection.
 So, how do you get rid of a virus?
 In the cases of measles, mumps, rubella, polio, smallpox, and HPV (genital warts), there have been immunizations developed.
 You may be thinking to yourself, why wasn’t the flu included in that list”?
 The reason is there are so many strains of influenza that total immunization is not possible.
 The course of treatment is pretty intuitive for the following viruses, as they are considered fairly common infections: influenza, the common cold, shingles, mononucleosis, chicken pox, bronchiolitis, croup, and laryngitis.
 For the purpose of this article, we will be using this group of common infections.

-Treatments for Viruses
+Best Treatments for Viruses

 Technically, there is no cure for influenza.
 It mutates and adapts so quickly that it is impossible to develop a vaccine that will protect you from all the strains.
 So, medical professionals focus on preventative measures and treating the symptoms.
 The first thing you can do is get the immunization for the year.
 It is a shot in the dark, but it’s an educated one.
 Secondly, reduce your stress during flu season.
 Stress is hard on your body and weakens your immune system.
 If you get the flu, go see the doctor, stay at home, and don’t get anyone else sick.
 Get antiviral medication from your doctor and take them as prescribed.
 Don’t forget to drink plenty of liquids with electrolytes in them.